Mihawk1891/Docpal/README.md

 4. **Reduced Redundancy**: Implements semantic caching to reduce redundant computations for repeated queries.

 5. **Asynchronous Execution**: Uses asyncio to manage concurrent processing of queries and batches.

-### Potential Improvements

-1. **Further Quantization**: Implement quantization techniques for the main model to potentially reduce memory usage and computation time.

-2. **Distributed Processing**: Consider integrating distributed computing frameworks like Ray for even faster processing of large datasets.

-3. **Advanced Indexing**: Explore more advanced indexing techniques such as inverted indexes for improved retrieval efficiency.

-4. **Real-time Updates**: Implement mechanisms for real-time updates of cached results to maintain freshness of information.

-5. **Scalability**: Design the system to scale horizontally, allowing for easy addition of more resources as needed.

-By combining these optimizations, the solution aims to significantly enhance the performance of the LLM-based document analysis system, making it capable of handling larger volumes of documents and more complex queries efficiently.